Best Argos Black Friday deals - Crazy Code discount and Cyber Monday offers

 Argos LEGO deals

-Argos have been taking their Black Friday deals on toys to a whole new level, offering up to a third off major LEGO products.
+Argos have been taking their Black Friday weekend and Cyber Monday deals on toys to a whole new level, offering up to a third off major LEGO products.

 For Harry Potter fans, the LEGO Hogwarts Great Hall is available for £60 rather than £90.
 Or if you prefer Star Wars, Yoda’s Hut Building Set is now £17 down from £26.
 You can also get the Marvel Avengers Iron Man Hall of Armour Lab Set for £38 down from £55.